EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 Scaling an application, both on the _read_ and _write_ side, is much easier.
 On the read side we can use projections to create a multitude of data presentations (read models).
-On the write size we can use sharding to distribute the load to a (growing) number of workers.
+On the write side we can use sharding to distribute the load to a (growing) number of workers.

 Because all events that belong to the same process have the same identifier, it's also easier